rollerworks/search/Resources/doc/internals.rst

 Configuration
 -------------

-Filtering is defined as an set of FilterConfig objects (known as Fields), known as an FieldSet object.
+Filtering is defined as a set of FilterConfig objects (known as Fields), known as an FieldSet object.

 An FilterConfig object consists of: